neurodata/ndstore/_sources/api/info_api.txt

 POST
 ----

-.. http:get:: (string:server_name)/ocp/ca/json/
+.. http:post:: (string:server_name)/ocp/ca/json/

    :synopsis: Get a HDF5 file from the server

-   :param server_name: Server Name in OCP.
+   :param server_name: Server Name in NeuroData.
 In the general case this is openconnecto.me.
    :type server_name: string

    :form JSON: Look at the Tech Sheet